 This programme runs on Sunday mornings between 9.30am and 10.30am.
 It is based at Raroa Normal Intermediate School, in Johnsonville.

-Ideally teams comprise of up to six players
+Ideally teams comprise of up to five players.

-The playing teams are 3 v 3 or 4 v 4 and do not include a goalkeeper, using a size 3 ball and on a ground 30m by 20m with goals that are 2 x 1 metre.
+The playing teams are 3 v 3 and do not include a goalkeeper, using a size 3 ball and on a pitch 15m by 25m with goals that are 2 x 1 metre.

 We endeavour to incorporate all of your preferences and requests when we allocate teams, but it is not always possible to achieve this.
 We also consider putting children into teams from the same school and of a similar age where possible.
 Teams will need to select their own team name (consistent with the colour of their shirts e.g. ‘green giants’) before the first game.